-How VA Rates Migraine Headaches Secondary to Tinnitus
+What’s the VA Rating for Migraine Headaches Secondary to Tinnitus?

-Veterans may receive ratings up to 50% for migraines if their attacks are frequent, completely prostrating, and cause severe economic inadaptability.
+VA rates migraines 0%, 10%, 30% or 50%, based on their severity and the impact they have on the veteran’s life.
+The maximum rating for migraines is 50%, if their attacks are frequent, completely prostrating, and cause severe economic inadaptability.
 See the details on migraine headache ratings here.

 The challenge for many veterans is proving that their migraines are related to tinnitus.
 Veterans who experience debilitating migraine headaches triggered by tinnitus should maintain detailed records of their symptoms, including how often they experience migraines and how severely these migraines impact their daily activities and work life.
 Find out more below.